PirkkaRannikko/Identity-Service-Broker-API/README.md

 ## 13. Public Sandbox for customer testing

-The sandbox differs from the production in three major ways.
+The public Sandbox differs from the production in three major ways.

-- The sandbox environment provides test data instead of real personal information.
+- The Sandbox environment provides test data instead of real personal information.
-- To use the sandbox environment you need to use the separate API endpoints described above.
+- To use the Sandbox environment you need to use the separate API endpoints described above.
-- Common shared credentials and client id are used for the sandbox environment.
+- Common shared credentials and client id are used for the Sandbox environment.
+Because the sandbox does not require registration all developers need to use the provided SP keys (instead of their own keys).

-These id's and keys are used for the sandbox environment:
+These id's and keys are used for the Sandbox environment:

 - **Client identifier**: saippuakauppias
-- **Client secret**: correct-horse-battery-staple
 - **Token decryption key**: See `sandbox-sp-key.pem`
 - **Signature verification key**: See `sandbox-isb-public-key.pem`

 ## 14. Service Provider code example

 Currently there is PHP-based service provider demo application available.
 See https://github.com/CheckoutFinland/Identity-Service-Broker-integration-example .
+NOTE!
+This is currently work in progress and has not been updated to match this documentation.

 ## 15. Libraries for Service Provider